CastXML/pygccxml/README.rst

 Testing and code coverage
 -------------------------

-pygccxml has more than 250 unit tests.
-They are run after each code commit to ensure that the code stays functional and stable.
-You can find the Mac and Linux builds `here <https://travis-ci.org/gccxml/pygccxml/builds>`_ and the Windows builds `here <https://ci.appveyor.com/project/iMichka/pygccxml>`_.
+You can find the Mac and Linux builds `here <https://travis-ci.org/gccxml/pygccxml/builds>`_.
+The Windows builds are located `here <https://ci.appveyor.com/project/iMichka/pygccxml>`_.

 Running the test suite is done with: